Home >

 What is Trim?

 Trim is a new technology developed by Microsoft in conjunction with major SSD manufacturers.
 It will tell the SATA interface instructions of the NAND flash solid-state storage device which data to erase.
 When the data of the relevant page can be overwritten, the operating system will issue a TRIM instruction to the SSD.
 The SSD controller waits until the host starts the delete and rewrite operations, and then executes the secure erase operation.
-To put it simply, Trim is an SSD optimization function that solves the problem of speed reduction after SSD use.
+To put it simply, TRIM is a function to optimize SSDs, which can solve the problem of SSD slowing down after using for a period of time..

 What will happen if Trim is enabled?